rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/update-load-balancer-attributes.rst

 -  port

-The following examples show the cURL requests for Update Load Balancer Attributes to change the algorithm to LEAST\_CONNECTIONS:
+The following examples show the cURL requests for Update Load Balancer attributes to change the algorithm to LEAST\_CONNECTIONS:

-**Example: cURL Update Load Balancer Attributes Request: XML**
+**Example: cURL Update Load Balancer attributes request: XML**

 .. code::